Rashash11/lms/SERVER_SETUP.md

 # Server Installation Guide: Zedny LMS

-This guide explains how to install and run the Zedny LMS (TalentLMS Clone) on a fresh Linux server using Docker and Docker Compose.
+This guide explains how to install and run the Zedny LMS on a fresh Linux server using Docker and Docker Compose.

 ## 1. Prerequisites